lazaro92/lazaro92/README.md

 - 💬 Ask me about web programming, server configuration, algorithms, general computer science...
 - 📝 I rarely write articles on https://lazaro92.github.io

-If you are a recruiter and want to see some interesting repositories to see my skills, I recommend you to filter my repositories with the keywords `katas` and `interview`.
+If you are a recruiter and want to see some interesting repositories to see my skills, I recommend you to filter my repositories with the keywords `katas` and/or `interview`.
 I will be adding more exercises on my account.

 <h3 align="left">Connect with me:</h3>
 <p align="left">